File Structure and Concepts

 field establishes a list of available templates.
 Every template consists of three fields where name

-is a user-friendly name that will be seen on the Admin app when creating a page, template
+is a user-friendly name that will be seen on the Admin app when creating a page. template

 is a reference to the layout that will be used to render the previously set template.

-In order to illustrate the current template hierarchy, this is what a typically rendered page would look like.
+To illustrate the current template hierarchy, this is what a typically rendered page would look like.
 The layout

 would be the top level template and base structure of the page: